AnshumanAtrey/clank/README.md

 ## Usage

-You can run Clank in two ways:
+You can run Clank in several ways:

-1. Using the `-n` flag:
+1. Using the `-n` flag for pattern:

 ```bash
 clank -n 918115605xxx